Starboard Atlas Zen

 Most boards, whether inflatable or the hard variety, get the basics and big details right.
 It is the finer details that set the good boards apart from the ordinary ones.

 The Starboard Astro Atlas Zen certainly has its basics in place.
-What it does really well is get the finer details right too.
+What it does really well is getting the finer details right too.
 For instance, the slight lift in its nose that allows the board to maximize its aerodynamic shape for touring and speed.
 Then you have the bungee cord attached to the front of the board, which makes perfect sense.
 The Zen is a tall, thick board, and you can carry a nice lunch or additional equipment with you while cruising the river.

 One particular detail that I personally loved is the neoprene paddle holder at the tail of the board.
 You can simply dock your paddle as you carry the board around or get your daily dose of yoga on the lake.